Multiqubit Rydberg Gates for Quantum Error Correction: Multiqubit Rydberg Gates

 because leakage processes from Rydberg states, such as radiative decay, are a dominant cause of gate errors.
 In fact, for two-qubit CZ gates with fidelity $\gtrsim 0.999$, Rydberg decay is projected to be the principal error source~\cite{tsai2025benchmarking}.
 To minimize such errors, it is thus reasonable to search for pulses that minimize the Rydberg time $T_R$ while implementing the desired gate.
 To do so, one can simply add a decay term

 to the Hamiltonian~\eqref{eq:Hamiltonian} describing the system dynamics.
 Since this contribution to the total Hamiltonian $H$ is non-Hermitian, the norm of a state $\ket{\psi}$ being evolved in time under the action of $H$ is not conserved.
 The term thus describes decay with rate $\gamma$ from the Rydberg state into additional states that are not part of the Hilbert space described by $H$.
+Alternatively, one may interpret a decay event as a loss of atoms in our description.
 Unlike a Lindblad evolution, the approach does not allow one to model decay into states that evolve coherently under $H$.
 We are interested in the regime of small errors, in which this method provides a sufficiently accurate description.
 Moreover, it is computationally less demanding than an open-system simulation.
+An analogous non-Hermitian approach can be employed to model intermediate-state decay during two-photon Rydberg excitations.
+It is also supported by \texttt{RydOpt} and can capture, for example, different decay errors depending on the sign of the intermediate-state detuning, as discussed in Ref.~\cite{evered2023highfidelity}.

 Performing the pulse optimization in the presence of decay, we find that a $T_R$-optimal pulse implementing the CZ gate is described by six parameters and yields an improvement in $T_R$ of less than $1\%$ compared to the time-optimal pulse.
 This is hardly significant, in agreement with what has been found in Ref.~\cite{jandura2022timeoptimal}.
 Nevertheless, we plot the pulse in Fig.~\ref{fig:CZ_pulses} as well.